 The Movie: A serial killer escapes the cops by pouring his soul into a doll.
 Naturally, the doll falls into the hands of a young boy desperate for the popular toy, which now acts as the vehicle for the killer's soul.

 True Story: Child's Play was inspired by a nurse who allegedly put a voodoo curse on the author, Robert Eugene Otto.
 The curse would make one of his childhood dolls come to life and terrorize him at night.

-The Movie: A group of college friends on a trip to a Mexican-border town stumble on a cult that practices human sacrifice.
+The Movie: A group of college friends on a trip to a Mexican-border town run afoul of a cult with a tendency towards human sacrifice.

 True Story: The film is inspired by the story of Adolfo de Jesus Constanzo, a cult leader of a group that openly practiced human sacrifice.
 Constanzo kidnapped and killed members of drug cartels because they denied him a share in the business.
 The murders were some of the most brutal in history.
 Kind of like a warped, real life Dexter.

 The Movie: Two siblings, with friends in tow, visit their decrepit family home.
 Seems like a good trip, but that home is close to the land staked out by the most vile clan of cannibals to walk the land in Texas.